Legal

 Airship is committed to upholding global data privacy and security standards, including those set forth by the European Commission (“Commission”) in the updated Standard Contractual Clauses (“SCCs”) issued in June 2021.

-The new SCCs were developed in response to the European Union Court of Justice (“ECJ”) opinion in the Schrems II case.
+The modernized SCCs were developed in response to the European Union Court of Justice (“ECJ”) opinion in the Schrems II case.
 In Schrems II the ECJ established that organizations must conduct a case-by-case determination of whether foreign legal protections concerning government access to personal data meet EU standards.

-The new SCCs provide helpful guidance for data controllers (data exporters) and data processors (data importers) when considering whether additional safeguards are needed to ensure appropriate data protection standards when personal data is transferred from the EU to third countries, including the US.
+The modernized SCCs provide helpful guidance for data controllers (data exporters) and data processors (data importers) when considering whether additional safeguards are needed to ensure appropriate data protection standards when personal data is transferred from the EU to third countries, including the US.

 Airship’s Has Implemented the New SCCs